nottrobin/docs/src/en/troubleshooting.md

 detail as possible into a terminal.
 However, by specifying `yaml` as an output format, additional details are included in its serialised output.

-!!!
-Note:
+[note]
 When filing bugs and requesting help it's almost always better to use the YAML format so that everyone has additional insight into what's going on.
+[/note]

 To see all the details on a deployed 'mysql' application, enter the following: